 If there are multiple locations where you can place a stove, consider access to pellets and how far you will have to carry the bags, congestion in the room (beyond the required clearances), and how the heat will circulate to the rest of your home.
 You'll also need a standard 120-volt electrical outlet close to the stove.

-Though actual purchase and installation prices differ per area, expect an initial outlay of $2,000 to $3,000 plus installation and accessories for a pellet stove.
-Be prepared for additional costs for delivery, insurance inspection, protective floor pad and connection piping and accessories.
+While actual purchase and installation prices vary widely, you should expect an initial outlay of $2,000 to $3,000 plus installation and accessories for a pellet stove.
+Be prepared for additional costs for delivery, insurance inspection, a protective floor pad, and connection piping and accessories.
 Some pellet stoves have a direct-vent type of chimney that does not require a full above-the-roof chimney system.
 These can be much less expensive to install than conventional chimneys.

-Pellet Use & Storage
+Pellet Use and Storage

 Pellet Stove Maintenance

 Pellet stoves produce a very comfortable and dry radiant heat.
 The heat is radiated out to the room from the stove to the surrounding area.
-The idea is to keep the hopper filled.
-When it is empty, the stove will shut down automatically if the hopper is empty.
-To help circulate that warm air throughout the room, use a heat-powered fan on the heat stove.
-These are non-electric and are very efficient to directing heat to warm up the room.
+To ensure even heating, keep the hopper filled with pellets.
+The stove will shut down automatically if the hopper is empty.
+To help circulate warm air throughout the room, use a heat-powered fan on the stove.
+These require no electricity and help make the most of a stove's heat by blowing warm air into the room.

 If the home's electrical power is interrupted, the stove will automatically and safely shut down.
 A power surge or slight interruption may or may not affect stove operation.
 Since a pellet stove must be pellet-fed, usually on a daily basis, if you're planning on being away from home for several days, you must make arrangements with someone to feed the heat stove regularly—that is, if you rely on the stove to keep the house warm and prevent pipes from freezing.